What is Disability Rights & Resources?

 - Disability Rights and Resources’ mission is to empower people with disabilities to fully participate in the community.
 We encourage people with disabilities to support one another in reaching their own independent living goals.
 We also promote equal access and disability rights through advocacy and public awareness activities.

-- Disability Rights and Resources’ offices are located in Birmingham, Jasper, and Alabaster, Ala. to provide services to Jefferson, Walker, Shelby, St. Clair and Blount Counties.
+- Disability Rights and Resources’ offices are headquartered in Birmingham to provide services to residents of 20 central Alabama Counties.
 Information and referral service is available to all callers, regardless of residence.

-- We are a United Way Agency, and we receive funding from the U.S. Department of Education, City of Birmingham, the Alabama Council on Developmental Disabilities, Department of Housing and Urban Development, Social Security Administration, and fees and donations.
+- We are a United Way Agency, and we receive funding from the Administration on Community Living, City of Birmingham, the Alabama Department of Rehabilitation, the Alabama Department of Senior Services, the Alabama Council on Developmental Disabilities, fees and donations.

 - Independent living is based upon peer relationships and principles of integration, consumer control, cross-disability and equal access.
 All Disability Rights and Resources’ services are community-based and non-residential in nature.